Giglio256/SillyTavern-Tracker-Enhanced-Regex/README.md

 3. Click **"Generate JavaScript"** to create hiding logic
 4. Fields will automatically hide based on character gender

-### 4. **Advanced Configuration**
-- **Presets**: Save complete configurations for different story types
-- **Generation Modes**: Choose between Inline, Single-Stage, or Two-Stage generation
-- **Custom Templates**: Modify HTML/JavaScript for specific formatting needs
-- **Smart Preset Compatibility**: Visual indicators show preset compatibility with your selected connection profile
-- **Debug Mode**: Enable detailed logging for troubleshooting

-### 5. **Understanding Preset Compatibility**
+### 4. **Understanding Preset Compatibility**
-Unlike the original tracker which forces you to use a matching conncetion profile and completion preset.
+Unlike the original tracker which forces you to use a matching connection profile and completion preset.
 I have unlinked them to give you maximum flexibility with fair warnings.
 When selecting a "Dedicated Completion Preset", you'll see compatibility indicators:
 - **✅ Compatible**: Preset matches your connection profile's API - recommended for best results